he1ex-tG/ConverterData/README.md

 file. [port] = `8081` by default.

 Remember that the controller returns a DTO.
-So it's impossible to save a byte array from database to a file directly.
+So it's impossible to save a byte array from the database to a file directly.

 Get file list for user: